rails/rails/guides/source/autoloading_and_reloading_constants.md

 only as a top-level constant.

 `Invoice` on the other hand is qualified by `Billing` and we are going to see its resolution next.
-Let's call *parent* to that qualifying class or module object, that is, `Billing` in the example above.
+Let's define *parent* to be that qualifying class or module object, that is, `Billing` in the example above.
 The algorithm for qualified constants goes like this: